doshiharmish/DBMS-MedicalRocket-Hospital-Management-System/README.md

 ## Assumptions
 - **Universal Insurance Coverage:** All patients admitted to the hospital are assumed to possess comprehensive insurance coverage, ensuring comprehensive medical support.
 - **Medication Procurement:** We have assumed that all prescribed medications are exclusively sourced from the hospital's store.
 This ensures consistent and controlled access to medicines for patient treatment.

+## Execution Flow for DBMS Files:
+1. Table Creation Script: Run Table_Creation_Script.sql to generate the database structure.
+2. Data Logic Scripts: Execute Data_Logic_scripts.sql to implement data logic and functionalities.
+3. Values Insertion Scripts: Use Values_Insert_Scripts.sql to populate the database with initial or sample data values.